HamzaHassanain/hamza-socket-lib/README.md

 ## API Documentation

 Below is a reference of the core public classes and their commonly used methods.
-Include the corresponding header before use, for example:
+Include the corresponding header before use.

+For detailed method signatures and advanced usage patterns, consult the comprehensive inline documentation in the header files located in `includes/` directory.

 ### hamza_socket::file_descriptor